Essential Trip Information — Bhutan

 BHUTAN

-- Email address you will access while traveling
+• Email address that you will access while traveling.

-Due to the controlled nature of travel in Bhutan the group visa application can only be submitted once we have the above details from ALL travelers in your group.
-Failure to advise any of the information above can slow the visa issuing process, and delay the visa for the whole group.
+The group visa application can only be submitted once we have the above details from all travelers in your group.
+Missing information or materials can slow the visa-issuing process, and delay the visa for the whole group.

 The group visa is issued by the Royal Government of Bhutan and will contain the nationality and passport number of every member of the group who is traveling on the same departure.